henryinqz/shopify-backend-intern-challenge-f22/README.md

   - Delete Them
   - View a list of them
 - Ability to create warehouses/locations and assign inventory to specific locations
+  - Deleting a location will delete all inventory entries associated with that location

 ## Stack
 - Spring Boot